UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 # Resources

-This documentaiton page did not emerge from a vacuum!
-As the Audiovisual Archivist at Wilson Library, I lean on and acknowledge the many smart & thoughtful people who have presented and published widely on the subject of processing archival AV materials.
+This documentation page did not emerge from a vacuum!
+As the Audiovisual Archivist at Wilson Library, I lean on and acknowledge the many smart & thoughtful people who have presented and published widely about processing archival AV materials.
 Below is a growing & ever-evolving list of some recommended resources to check out if you haven't already:

 - University of Illinois at Urbana-Champaign's [Preservation Self-Assessment Program: "Collection ID Guide: Audiovisual Materials"](https://psap.library.illinois.edu/collection-id-guide#audiovisual)